18F/handbook/_pages/getting-started/equipment.md

 TTS employees are issued an Apple MacBook Air/Pro computer.
 Note that this is not the norm for GSA.
 See [information about using PIV card readers](https://docs.google.com/document/d/16bXKMpjHk4mtMbYim3Zf9EIriobdB75EIDKZPPmPIvs/edit).

+### Operating System

+Your laptop will come preloaded with the latest, GSA-approved Mac operating system.
+At this time, GSA is not ready to upgrade to the [Catalina macOS](https://www.apple.com/macos/catalina/).
+The TTS Tech Portfolio  will send out a TTS-wide email and update the most recent [notification](https://gsa-tts.slack.com/files/T025AQGAN/FP49NEXMY?origin_team=T025AQGAN) in Slack when it is appropriate to upgrade.

 ### Rules

 **Lock your computer before leaving it.** Press the **Control + Shift + Power** keys on newer MacBooks or **Control + Shift + Eject** on older MacBooks with optical drives.
 If you use Alfred, you can open Alfred and type lock.